 Dirty ice machines can also contaminate your ice supply putting your customers at risk for foodborne illness or lead to a damaging health violation.

-Water filters are a necessity if you plan on installing an ice machine.
+Commercial ice machine water filters are a necessity if you plan on installing an ice machine.
 Filters reduce sediment, particles, and mineral deposits from the incoming water supply, which can damage your machine over time.

 Once you have a water filter, you need to make sure you replace it when necessary.
 Particles can build up and reduce the amount of water to your ice machine, which will lead to small or malformed ice cubes.